i32ropie/best-memes-bot/README.md

 A button in the memes navigation inline keyboard to allow users to report memes.
 When reported, the user has to explain why he reports the meme and I think the best idea is that I personally review it.
 This way I think I could identify if a mod isn't reviewing memes correctly.

+- [ ] Add extra functionalities for admins and users

+Let admins set mods and let users get their stats / info.

+- [ ] Upload the bot strings to Transifex

+Since the bot will be an open source, I would like to have the strings uploaded to Transifex, just in case someone wants to use the bot in their own language and want to help to translate it.

+- [ ] Let the users decide their language

+Right now the bot automatically gets the user language from Telegram, but in the future would be nice to let users decide their language.

+- [ ] Add categories to the memes I already have

+I just added ~700 memes but none of them have any category yet.

 ## Lategame

 In the late future, and only if the bot grows enough, I would really like to create a recommender system.

 ## Changelog

+### 17-02-2019 | 2

+- Fixed a small typo in the bot strings + added a bit more info in the `/start` command
+- Changed TODO's order to leave the undone work in the botton

 ### 17-02-2019